-abstract create_new_vector(vector_type)
+abstract create_new_vector(vector type)

-Creates a vector of the appropriate length and structure as requested vector_type ({'primals', 'constraints', 'duals'}) - String identifying the appropriate vector to create.
+vector_type ({'primals', 'constraints', 'duals'}) - String identifying the appropriate vector to create.

 abstract evaluate_constraints(out=None)

 Returns the values for the constraints evaluated at the values given for the primal variales in set_primals out (array_like, optional) - Output array.
 Its type is preserved and it must be of the right shape to hold the output.